FarhanTausif/Internship-Hunt-Experience/README.md

-# My Internship Interview Experience (7th Semester)
+# My 7th Semester Internship Hunt Experience - 2025

 Hello — I'm Farhan Tausif, a Software Engineering student at the University of Dhaka.
 This repository collects my 7th‑semester internship hunt: interview writeups (converted from PDFs), preparation notes, and useful links to help others preparing for internships.